exasol/sagemaker-extension/doc/user_guide/user_guide.md

 and UDFs that train Machine Learning Models on data stored in Exasol using AWS SageMaker Autopilot service.

-The extension basically exports a given Exasol table into AWS S3, and then triggers Machine Learning training using the AWS Autopilot service with the specified parameters.
-In addition, the training status can be polled using the auxiliary scripts provided within the scope of the project.
+The extension exports a given Exasol table into AWS S3, and then triggers  Machine Learning training using the AWS Autopilot service with the specified parameters.
+The training status can be polled using the auxiliary scripts provided within the scope of the project.

 ## Table of Contents